morningmoni/morningmoni.github.io/words.md

 ## Life

-New York is 3 hours ahead of California, but it does not make California slow.
-Someone graduated at the age of 22, but waited 5 years before securing a good job.
-Someone became a CEO at 25,
-and died at 50.
-While another became a CEO at 50, and lived to 90 years.
-Someone is still single,
-while someone else got married.
-Obama retires at 55,
-but Trump starts at 70.
-Absolutely everyone in this world works based on their Time Zone.
-People around you might seem to go ahead of you, some might seem to be behind you.
-But everyone is running their own RACE, in their own TIME.
-Don’t envy them or mock them.
-They are in their TIME ZONE, and you are in yours.
-Life is about waiting for the right moment to act.
-So, RELAX.
-You’re not LATE.
-You’re not EARLY.
-You are very much ON TIME, and in your TIME ZONE Destiny set up for you.
+> There are doubts in my mind, then bleach me; There are shadows in my heart, then light me; **You are a monster.
+You fight and never die.**

+I am the master of my fate and the captain of my soul

 Chance favors the prepared mind & Fortune favors the bold

 你必须非常努力才能看起来毫不费力

-I am the master of my fate and the captain of my soul

 If you are still looking for that one person who will change your life, take a look in the mirror.

-There are doubts in my mind, then bleach me; There are shadows in my heart, then light me; **You are a monster.
-You fight and never die.**

 Death never stops to rest.
 Neither can we.